History of Money: From Gold to Fiat Currency & Beyond

 These certificates could be exchanged for goods and services just like gold coins, but they were much easier to transport and use.
 This system of representative money spread to other parts of the world over the following centuries.
 In medieval Europe, goldsmiths issued receipts for gold deposits, and these receipts evolved into the first banknotes—a form of money that could be exchanged for a set amount of gold or silver.

-The creation of central banks, such as the Bank of England in 1694, institutionalized this system of paper money.
+The creation of central banks, such as the Bank of England, institutionalized this system of paper money.
+Scottish merchant William Paterson proposed establishing a national bank in 1691.
+On April 25, 1694, the Bank Charter Act received Royal sanction, and the £1.2 million target was raised in just 11 days by 1,268 members of the public.
+King William III sealed a Royal Charter on July 27, 1694, creating the Bank of England.
+The Bank offered an 8% interest rate to lend to the government—favorable compared to much higher rates charged by goldsmiths.
 Governments and banks issued notes that were backed by precious metals, giving people confidence in their value.
-This was the beginning of the gold standard—a monetary system in which the value of a country’s currency was directly tied to a specific amount of gold.
+This was the beginning of the gold standard—a monetary system in which the value of a country's currency was directly tied to a specific amount of gold.

 The Pros and Cons of Paper Money